The best alternative keyboards for Android

 Type on: The best alternative keyboards for Android

-You can grant the keyboard access to our outbound texts, your Facebook and Twitter accounts, as well as RSS feeds, and SwiftKey will learn from the way you type there.
+You can grant the keyboard access to your texts, Facebook and Twitter accounts, as well as RSS feeds, for instance, and SwiftKey will learn from the way you type there.

 Not long after starting to use it, you will notice that not only can it predict your whole sentence without having to type more than a few letters, but it has also adapted to your writing style and most used words as well.
 How good is it?
-Well, it's been the constant number two paid app in the Play Store for a while now, and always an Editor's Choice.
-There is a 30 day trial version, which is more than enough to get you hooked up, and there are resizable tablet modes with splits as well.
+Well, it's been a constant in the top three paid apps in the Play Store for a while now, and always an Editor's Choice.
+It recently went completely free, so it's march towards the top gratis app there is a given as well.

-It also has a dizzying array of options how GO Keyboard can look and behave, which are somewhat perplexing, though, and the keyboard is not that stable on many devices, plus there are a number of ads that pop up.
+It also has a dizzying array of options how GO Keyboard can look and behave, which are somewhat perplexing, though, and the keyboard is not that stable on many devices, plus it skimps on the Google Voice input for now.

 Automatic punctuation and correction fix those somewhat, but it's an entirely different story when the fat split layout of Thumb Keyboard is under your fingers.
 Helpful in portrait, but perfect for landscape mode, this keyboard can be used on phones and tablets alike with great precision, and has a regular mode too.
-The only drawback is a somewhat limited language support compared to other offers.
+The drawbacks are the lack of a trial version, and limited updates as well as language support, compared to other offers.

 true, but i think their themes could really use a makeover

 Yeah but it doesn't really bother me much, the neon blue works just fine for me.
 You can still try Smart Keyboard or TouchPal X for better looking themes.
 We should actually be happy to have the freedom to choose and customize every aspect of our smartphones to make Android such a unique experience, unlike some sub-par OSes.